444chak/adventofcode/adventofcode23/day6/README.md

 *   Hold the button for _`4` milliseconds_.
 After its remaining 3 milliseconds of travel time, the boat will have gone _`12` millimeters_.
 *   Hold the button for _`5` milliseconds_, causing the boat to travel a total of _`10` millimeters_.
 *   Hold the button for _`6` milliseconds_, causing the boat to travel a total of _`6` millimeters_.
 *   Hold the button for _`7` milliseconds_.
 That's the entire duration of the race.
 You never let go of the button.
-The boat can't move until you let you of the button.
+The boat can't move until you let go of the button.
 Please make sure you let go of the button so the boat gets to move. _`0` millimeters_.

 Since the current record for this race is `9` millimeters, there are actually _`4`_ different ways you could win: you could hold the button for `2`, `3`, `4`, or `5` milliseconds at the start of the race.